pvishal-carnd/CarND-Vehicle-Detection/writeup.md

                                   ((128, 128),[400, 578]),
                                   ((192, 192),[450, 700])]
 ```

-**show sliding windows**
-![SlidingWindows][image4]
+The following image shows the multiscale sliding windows.
+![Sliding Windows][image2]

 ### False positives
+Let us start with inspecting the results of our sliding window search.
+We see that all the cars, that are large enough in size, are detected by our pipeline.
+This is according to what we saw in our confusion matrix.

+![Detections][image3]

-Certains parts of side rails, lane markings and some tree borders were consistently been shown as positives.
+Also like we see in the confusion matrix, we have false positives.
+Certain parts of side rails, lane markings and some tree borders were consistently been shown as positives.
 To reject them, the following strategy was used.

 1. **Re-traning the classifier: **  Initially, accuracy was the only criterion for tuning the classifier and training parameters.
 Later in the project, rate of false positives was also considered as a criteria.
 2. **Thresholding the decision function: ** For an SVM classifier, the distance of a feature point from the seperating hyperplane can be considered as a metric for prediction confidence.
 Therefore, points that are too close to this line were rejected.
 This helped reject some false positives.
 Implementation of both binary and thresholded prediction schemes is shown below:

 	```